 For neutrals, warmer brown and green tones work well in most spaces, as they are earthy tones and complement natural materials such as timber and stone.
 Be careful with colours that have blue tones in them: remember, blue they can make a room feel cold, so they need a lot of light and space to breathe.

 Taubmans Barely Beige is a versatile neutral that suits just about any interior.
 Use it in quarter or half strength, depending on what you’re pairing it with.
-Some of Taubmans’ popular beiges include Fossil Find, Taupe Stone, Tenacity and Poland Stone.
+Some of Taubmans’ popular beiges include Fossil Find, Taupe Stone, Tenacity and Portland Stone.

 See Taubmans top 15 most popular whites to help you choose the right shade for your interior.